Jargon: Medical jargon

-On first glance many people do not understand what these terms mean and may panic when they see these scientific names being used in reference to their health.
-The argument as to whether medical jargon is a positive or negative attribute to a patients experience has evidence to support both sides.
-On one hand, as mentioned before these phrases can be overwhelming for some patients who may not understand the terminology.
-However, with the accessibility to the internet, it has been suggested that these terms can be used and easily researched for clarity.
+At first glance, many people do not understand what these terms mean and may panic when they see these scientific names being used in reference to their health.
+The argument as to whether medical jargon is a positive or negative attribute of a patient's experience has evidence to support both sides.
+On one hand, as mentioned before, these phrases can be overwhelming for some patients who may not understand the terminology.
+However, with the accessibility of the internet, it has been suggested that these terms can be used and easily researched for clarity.

+Legal jargon

+Jargon is commonly found in the field of law.
+These terms are often used in legal contexts such as legal documents, court proceedings, contracts, and more.
+Some common terms in this profession include: